sccn/EEGDash/README.md

 ### Install
 Use your preferred Python environment manager with Python > 3.9 to install the package.
-* Install _eegdash_ package (this is a temporary link that will be updated soon to allow direct `pip install eegdash`) -> `pip install -i https://test.pypi.org/simple/eegdash`
+* To install the eegdash package, use the following temporary command (a direct pip install eegdash option will be available soon): `pip install -i https://test.pypi.org/simple/eegdash`
 * To verify the installation, start a Python session and type: `from eegdash import EEGDash`

 ### Data access